Akashvarunn14/Akash-challs-main/README.md

-# 🕸️ Akash Web CTF Challenges
+#  Akash Web&pwn CTF Challenges

 Welcome to **Akash-challs** — a curated collection of **realistic web security CTF challenges** designed to mirror actual vulnerabilities found in the wild.